-Sustainability Ambassador Program -Frequently Asked Questions
+Sustainability Ambassador Program FAQs

 Applying

 The program is a professional development opportunity to be completed during working hours.
 As a result, your supervisor needs to be aware of and approve your participation.
+If your supervisor has questions or concerns we would be glad to speak to them.
+This program will need continued support from supervisors, and we want to understand their concerns.

-I am not a full-time employee — are there other opportunities?
+I am not a full-time employee, are there other opportunities?

 Participating